yTakkar/React-Instagram-Clone-2.0/README.md

 Feel free to contribute!

 # Image Copyright Claims
 Many images used in the project belong to their respective creators/authors.
-No claim by me & those who use this project!!
+No claim by me & those who use this project. :)

 **Thanks for reading**